jlaquinte/infinite-scroller/README.md

 ## Usage

 Infinitely scrolling web application!
 Open this application on a phone and scroll to your hearts desire through an endless list of messages.
 Swipe right on a message to clear it from a list.
-Enjoy!
+This application should be run ina mobile browser.

 [Live Demo](https://goo.gl/3XNfYE)